vandana-rajan/ML_Interview_Prep_Resources/README.md

 Why large weights are prohibited for neural networks?

 TLDR: Your weights are large, they are more sensitive to small noises in the input data.
 So, when a small noise is propagated through your network with large weights, it produces much different value in the output layer of the NN rather than a network with small weights. (https://datascience.stackexchange.com/questions/23287/why-large-weights-are-prohibited-in-neural-networks)
+L2 regularization will help you control the weight growth.
+You should care not about the max values of weights, but about the weight distribution shape.
+Usually the weights form a Gaussian-like distribution, and if the tails are shallow, you can clip a lot of the tail without affecting accuracy.
+For example, the values might range from -4 to 4, but 90% of weights will be in the -2 to 2 range.
+In this case, it should be safe to clip all weights larger than 2, or less than -2.
+Plot the histogram of the weights to see what I mean.

 Loss function convexity